Blue tongue dog: What dogs have blue tongues, and should you be worried?

 Chow-Chows aren't really family dogs, so think long and hard before going in for what is usually a considerable expense.
-Their character and the strong hunting instinct are a real challenge for even the most experienced dog owners.
+Their character and strong hunting instincts can be a challenge for even the most experienced dog owners.

-Since even today, there's still some mystique surrounding these breeds and their unique blue tongues, it's easy to understand why Chow-Chows were the subject of mythical tales and legends in the time of China's ancient Han Dynasty, over 2200 years ago.
+Even until today there's still mystery surrounding these dog breeds and their unique blue tongues.
+It's easy to understand why Chow-Chows were the subject of mythical tales and legends in the time of China's ancient Han Dynasty, over 2200 years ago.
 Here are a couple.

 Excuse me while I lick the sky